No. 6 Kentucky still perfect in SEC, holds off Vandy 87-81

 Vanderbilt (8-8, 2-2) closed to 83-81 on Jeff Roberson's putback with 17.9 seconds left.
 But the rally fizzled from there.

-Monk, who hit Kentucky's last field goal with 32 seconds left, hit two free throws with 17 seconds left.
+Monk, who hit Kentucky's last field goal with 32 seconds left, made two free throws with 17 seconds left.
 Vanderbilt's last shot, a 3 from Matthew Fisher-Davis, was off target with 9 seconds remaining, and Monk finished off the win with two more foul shots.

-Isaiah Briscoe led Kentucky with 23 points, De'Aaron Fox had 22, Monk finished with 18 and Edrice ''Bam'' Adebayo had 14.
+Isaiah Briscoe led Kentucky with 23 points, and De'Aaron Fox had 22.
+Monk finished with 18 points, and Edrice ''Bam'' Adebayo had 14.

+''I think it was extremely important just to be able to show people that even if we're not out and running, we can execute in half-court, and that's what we did in the second half,'' Fox said.

 Roberson, Fisher-Davis and Riley LaChance each scored 19 points for Vanderbilt.
 Luke Kornet added 16.